 I still keep the longer leash as a backup, but now I primarily use the medium length (with a full extension reaching 7 feet).

 For over a year and a half, I’ve been using the same Ruffwear Roamer Leash.
-It certainly isn’t perfect.
-Here’s why:
+Unfortunately, it certainly isn’t perfect, and here’s why:

 - The leash is adjustable, allowing you to wear it around your waist or create a smaller loop to hold in your hand.
 I’ve tried both and found that the leash is extremely uncomfortable and stiff to hold in my hand, and I always revert to wrapping it around my waist.